PRIMATES: HISTORY, TAXONOMY, CHARACTERISTICS, BEHAVIOR

 poacher with baby orangutan

-On March 2007, AP reported: “Almost a third of all apes, monkeys and other primates are in danger of going extinct because of rampant destruction of their tropical habitat, the commercial sale of bush meat and the trade in illegal wildlife, a report by the International Primatological Society said.
-Among the 25 singled out as most endangered are the Miss Waldron's red colobus of Ivory Coast and Ghana, the Golden-headed langur of Vietnam and China's Hainan gibbon, whose numbers have dwindled to 17.
+Among the 25 primate species singled out as most endangered in a 2007 report by the International Primatological Society said. are the Miss Waldron's red colobus of Ivory Coast and Ghana, the Golden-headed langur of Vietnam and China's Hainan gibbon, whose numbers have dwindled to 17.
 The Horton Plains slender loris of Sri Lanka has been sighted just four times since 1937.
 [Source: ap, October 25, 2007]

 Four primates species on the list from Vietnam have been "decimated" by hunting for their meat and bones, according to Barney Long, a conservation biologist based in Vietnam for WWF Greater Mekong Program.
 "All four species are close to extinction," Long said, of Delacour's langur, Golden-headed langur, Grey-shanked douc and Tonkin snub-nosed monkey.
 "The key populations have been stabilized.
 But there needs to be a lot more law enforcement and work to persuade local communities to support conservation for those numbers to increase."